How Car Shipping Works

 Is my vehicle insured during transport?

 Carriers typically provide cargo insurance while your vehicle is in transit.
-Coverage limits and details vary by carrier, so review your shipment information and ask questions before pickup.
+Coverage limits and details vary by carrier, so review shipment information and ask questions before pickup.

 Do I need to be present for pickup and delivery?